ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 To do this testing, Máté Kocsis has created a [[https://github.com/kocsismate/php-version-benchmarks/|php benchmark]] to replicate the old [[https://01.org/node/3774|Intel Tests]].

 The [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/results/with-concat/kocsismate.pdf|preliminary testing on this implementation]] has found a 0.124% performance hit for the Laravel Demo app, 0.161% for Symfony (rounds 4-6, which involved 5000 requests).
-These tests do not connect to a database, which would have made the difference even less.
+These tests do not connect to a database, as the variability introduced makes it impossible to measure the difference.

 There is a more severe 3.719% when running this [[https://github.com/kocsismate/php-version-benchmarks/blob/main/app/zend/concat.php#L25|concat test]], which is not representative of a typical PHP script (it's not normal to concatenate 4 strings, 5 million times, with no other actions).

 ==== String Concatenation ====

-Dan Ackroyd has been looking at an approach that does not use string concatenation at run time.
-The intention is to reduce the performance impact, and it might help developers identify their mistakes.
+Dan Ackroyd has considered an approach that does not use string concatenation at run time.
+The intention was to reduce the performance impact even further; where the //literal_concat()// or //literal_implode()// support functions can make it easier for developers identify their mistakes.

 Performance wise, I made up a test patch (not properly checked), to skip string concat at runtime, and with my own [[https://github.com/craigfrancis/php-is-literal-rfc/tree/main/tests|simplistic testing]] the [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/results/with-concat/local.pdf|results]] found:

     Laravel Demo App: +0.30% with, vs +0.18% without concat.
     Symfony Demo App: +0.06% with, vs +0.06% without concat.
     My Concat Test:   +4.36% with, vs +2.23% without concat.
+    -
+    Website with 22 SQL queries: Inconclusive, too variable.

 There is still a small impact without concat because the //concat_function()// in "zend_operators.c" uses //zend_string_extend()// (where the literal flag needs to be removed).
 And in "zend_vm_def.h", it has a similar version; and supports a quick concat with an empty string, which doesn't create a new variable (x2) and would need its flag removed as well.